robertobucher/pysimCoder-Docker/README.md

 # pysimCoder_Docker

-The two folders contain two Dockerfiletwo for generating two different images of pysimCoder.
+The two folders contain two Docker for generating two different images of pysimCoder.

 The pysimCoder_X folder contains a Dockerfile that can generate an image that should be run using X support.